leixu2046/windows-ai-foundry-workshop/demo-app/demo-guides/01-DevEnvironmentSetup.md

 - [ ] Basic UI interactions work (clicking, typing)

 ---
-**🎓 Lab Complete!** You now have a working development environment and skeleton app ready for AI feature implementation.
+**✅ Module Complete!** Your development environment is configured and the foundation application is ready for AI feature implementation.